Ultimate Road Trip Guide: Egypt

 On your first or second day in Aswan it’s time to rise and shine very early in the morning.
 Abu Simbel is located about 20 kilometres north of the border with Sudan and a 300 kilometres drive from Aswan.
-It will take about 3 to 3,5 hours, depending on how long you have to wait at checkpoints along the route.
+Your day trip to Abu Simbel with kids starts and ends with a drive of about 3 to 3,5 hours, depending on how long you have to wait at checkpoints along the route.
 Bring your passport, because sometimes they ask for it.

 Leave your hotel or cruise ship at 4.30am to arrive around 7.30am or 8am.
 Hire a driver, instead of taking mini buses arranged by your hotel or ship.
 This way you can leave a bit earlier than the mini buses do.
 They leave around 5am.

 It’s worth it, because we went inside the temple of Ramesses II (aka as Ramses II) with little people around and we exited it by being greeted by hundreds of people.
 Before they arrived we could enjoy the place in peace.
 Just remember to also take your pictures during that first half hour.
 We forgot and that’s why our pics are filled with other travelers.

 Next to Ramesses II’s temple you’ll find Nefertari’s temple.
 Built by Ramses for his favorite wife Nefertari.
 Smaller, but not less impressive.

 Don’t skip the small visitor’s centre where you can watch a short film about the moving of the entire temple complex from the banks of the Nile to higher ground.
 This was due to the flooding of the temples after the Aswan High Dam was realized.
 An impressive job, done by about 50 countries in 5 years time.